cxfos/budget-app/.ai-docs/frontend-fixes-checklist.md

   - There's a specific issue with the `/expenses/by-category` endpoint which doesn't exist in the backend
   - Implemented a client-side solution that aggregates expenses by category using the existing `/expenses` endpoint
 - [ ] **Fix API base URL configuration** - Frontend service is making requests to the wrong base URL
+  - Updated Docker Compose environment variable to use the service name 'backend' instead of 'localhost'

 ## UI Functionality Issues
 - [ ] **Total Expenses display** - Currently showing $0.00, need to fetch and display actual data